scie-nz/aorist/README.md

 python generated_script.py
 ```

-The generated script should be something like:
+Running the generated script should result in something like:
 ```
 Inserted 292 records into probprog
 Example record: